 They gave Marcus a lot of depth and characterization to the point that I actually sympathized with him, while knowing he was a terrible person.

-Speaking of someone being a terrible person but a fantastic character, my favourite character in this entire show is definitely the main antagonist, Silco (Jason Spisak).
+Speaking of someone being a terrible person while also being a fantastic character, my favourite character in this entire show is definitely the main antagonist, Silco (Jason Spisak).

 I remember watching Episode Three, “The Base Violence Necessary for Change” and seeing him display some emotion and wondering if it was genuine.

-The show then goes on to expand on this emotion for his character, making a part of himself so sympathetic to the point that the way his storyline for the season concluded during the final episode “The Monster You Created” actually made me tear up.
+The show then goes on to expand on this emotion for his character, making a part of himself so sympathetic that the way his storyline for the season concluded during the final episode “The Monster You Created” actually made me tear up.

 Notice how I mentioned both Episodes Three and Nine there?

 These two are the best episodes of Arcane, both being masterpieces in their own right, with so much tragedy in them.

 The tragedy of this story is backed up by the fantastic voice acting, score and animation.

 It was this animation that made me initially interested in the show in the first place, as I said when talking about the trailer, and seeing this animation actually play out in the series did not disappoint.

 It reminded me a lot of the animation from Spider-Man: Into the Spiderverse, creating absolutely amazing action set pieces, the best of which comes in Episode Seven “The Boy Saviour.”